davehague/todoist-nuxt/README.md

 5. Use the Copy Tasks dropdown to export tasks

 ## Security Notes

-- API tokens are stored in memory only
+- Todoist Bearer tokens are stored encrypted at rest
-- No data is persisted locally
 - Use HTTPS in production